benwiley4000/raytracer/README.md

 Load a 3D scene file and render a 2D image using ray tracing.

-But originally for COMP 371 Computer Graphics at Concordia University in Montréal, Québec.
+Built originally for COMP 371 Computer Graphics at Concordia University in Montréal, Québec.

 Works on macOS and Linux.
 Should work for Windows, but not recently tested.